 Do you do children’s magic shows?

 Recently I wrote about doing magic with animals and how it is something I don’t do.
-So today, I had the bright to idea to talk about magic with and for children.
+So today, I had the bright idea to talk about magic with and for children.

-One of my biggest personal reasons is that when doing kids magic shows, the focus is on entertainment over magic, do a degree where the magic is almost non-existent.
-This may be a bad stereotype that I need to get over, but in my experience, the type of magic has to be a caricature of the magic I love to perform.
+One of my biggest personal reasons is that when doing kids magic shows, the focus is on entertainment over magic, to a degree where the magic is almost non-existent.
+This may be a harmful stereotype that I need to get over, but in my experience, the type of magic has to be a caricature of the magic I love to perform.
 There are some fantastic magic effects that kids can understand out there, and I certainly don’t want to come across as bashing kid’s magicians.
 It is a tough act that I do not envy.

-For me as well, the character/persona I have as a performer is not very kid friendly.
+For me as well, the character/persona I have as a performer is not very kid-friendly.
 I try to be cheeky and banter orientated with magic throughout my performance and occasionally brushing up towards “blue” material depending on my audience.
-With children, I can’t be so care free with my language, I would have to be more of a clown, something I have done and do not wish to do any more.
+With children, I can’t be so carefree with my language; I would have to be more of a clown, something I have done and do not wish to do any more.
 Again, there is nothing wrong with being more of a wholesome performer and having a relatable act for kids, but I find that I do not have the energy or the patience for it, so I opt out of doing it at all.

 Once, I did have a client book me to perform for a get together at their home.
-The reason was their son’s fifth birthday party, but they assured me, I was there to perform to the parents and the older guests, with no need to entertain the children.
-Despite that fact, as is always the case, the parents would insist I show some magic to their kids; the children would harass me throughout the performance to do this or that again and again.
+The reason was their son’s fifth birthday party, but they assured me, I was there to present to the parents and the older guests, with no need to entertain the children.
+Despite that fact, as is always the case, the parents would insist I show some magic to their kids; the children would harass me throughout the performance to do this or that again, and again.
 I did my job, entertained everyone as best as I could and then continued on my way once I was finished.

-I don’t like to struggle through gig’s like that, as I don’t feel like I have provided the client with what they really want, and I haven’t been able to do what I love.
+I don’t like to struggle through gig’s like that, as I don’t feel like I have provided the client with what they want, and I haven’t been able to do what I love.